 Hence, it is for this reason that the Black Puritans, USA sense that “church structure” is largely “man-made” and that the groups of Puritans known as the Baptists (and even the Quakers) made a strong argument that the Christian religion, and the Christian faith, should be expressed in more democratic and egalitarian terms.

-We thus follow the London Baptist Confession of 1644.
+We also agree with the London Baptist Confession of 1644.

-We also follow the Baptist Confession of Faith of 1689.
+We also agree with the Baptist Confession of Faith of 1689.

-We also follow the National Primitive Baptist Articles of Faith (1907).
+And, finally, we also agree with the National Primitive Baptist Articles of Faith (1907).

-As a Primitive Baptist theological expression, the Black Puritans, USA is committed to establishing and sustaining the traditional African American family unit, as well as the extended family.
+As a Puritan-Quaker and Primitive Baptist theological expression, the Black Puritans, USA ("Religious Society of African American Friends") is committed to establishing and sustaining the traditional African American family unit, as well as the extended family.

-Family government was at the heart of the Puritan societies of colonial New England, because Biblical family government was at the heart of ancient
+Family government was at the heart of the Puritan societies of colonial New Eng

-As a Primitive Baptist theological expression, the Black Puritans, USA is committed to establishing and sustaining the traditional African American family unit, as well as the extended family.
+As a Puritan-Quaker and Primitive Baptist theological expression, the Black Puritans, USA ("Religious Society of African American Friends") is committed to establishing and sustaining the traditional African American family unit, as well as the extended family.

 Family government was at the heart of the Puritan societies of colonial New England, because Biblical family government was at the heart of ancient Israel.